MedICL-VU/crossmoda2023/README.md

 In this [**playground**](synthesis/README.md#playground), you can download our pre-trained sythesis model and some preprocessed data.
 You will explore how to generate synthetic T2 images with **controllable** styles!

 ### Problem formulation: unsupervised domain adaptation (UDA)
-In the CrossMoDA challenge, participants are provided with the **labeled** source domain images (T1 contrast-enhanced MRIs) and the **unlabeled** target domain images (high-resolution T2 MRIs).
-The goal of this challenge is to obtain a segmentation model for the **target** domain with no manual labeling.
-In the 2023 edition, the datasets were collected from multiple institutions, and such heterogeous data lead to extra challenges to the UDA problem.
+Participants are provided with the **labeled** source domain images (T1 contrast-enhanced MRIs) and the **unlabeled** target domain images (high-resolution T2 MRIs).
+The goal of this challenge is to obtain a segmentation model for the **target** domain (T2) with no manual labeling.
+Particularly, the datasets were collected from **multiple institutions**, and such heterogeous data lead to extra challenges to the UDA problem.

 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_intro.png" alt="intro" width="600"/></p>

 ### Overview of our solution: image-level domain alignment
-To tackle the data heterogeneity, we aim to make the segmentation model robust to any T2 styles by training the model on the T2 MRIs with DIVERSE stlyes.
+To tackle the data heterogeneity, we aim to make the segmentation model robust to any T2 styles by training the model on images with **diverse** T2 stlyes.
 Our UDA framework consists of three steps, as shown below.
->🤓 Instead of removing site-specific styles by data harmonization, we took an opposite direction: generating site-specific styles!
+>🤓 Instead of removing site-specific styles by data harmonization, we took an opposite direction:
+><p align="center">generating site-specific styles!</p>

 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_fig1.png" alt="overview" width="550"/></p>